Rajeshwari Sachdev

-Rajeshwari Sachdev (14 April 1974) is an Indian actress known for her role in Shyam Benegal's film Sardari Begum (1996), for which she won the 1997 National Film Award for Best Supporting Actress.
+Rajeshwari Sachdev (born 14 April 1974) is an Indian actress and singer known for her role in Shyam Benegal's film Sardari Begum (1996), for which she won the 1997 National Film Award for Best Supporting Actress.

 Sachdev co-hosted the Zee TV musical show, Antakshari from 1994 to 2001 with Annu Kapoor.
+She also hosted other television shows such as K for Kishore and Femina Miss India 2002, which marked only her television non-music reality show to date.
 In 2005, she along with her husband Varun Badola, took part a reality TV dance competition show, Nach Baliye.
 She also worked in Crime TV series Rihhaee where she played a role of an activist.